The ATSE Awards 2022 will announced during a gala dinner in Sydney on Wednesday 26 October 2022.

 The technology has been used to create novel wheat varieties and his communication efforts via social media and mainstream media have inspired widespread adoption around the world and helped to promote agricultural science in Australia.

-Dr Lydia Ong: “Transforming the dairy industry”
+2019 winner - “Transforming the dairy industry”

 Dr Ong, a research fellow at the ARC Dairy Innovation Hub, has developed a suite of microscopy capabilities to study the behaviour of food components such as protein and fat on a molecular scale.

 She uses this expertise to determine the structure of foods and to link this fundamental behaviour to processes that occur on a large scale in Australian dairy manufacturing.

 She has formed successful, long-standing research partnerships with Australian dairy manufacturing companies, which together contribute $3 billion of agricultural export income.

 Her research has helped to improve product quality, minimise waste and increase the profitability of food exports.

 2018 winner - “Managing healthier soil”

 Higher levels of atmospheric carbon dioxide are impacting Australia’s agriculture and food security.
 Dr Shu Kee Lam, a Research Fellow at the School of Agriculture and Food at the University of Melbourne, is tackling this issue from the perspective of soil nitrogen management.